-How does changing the VolL impact the repricing of STOR actions in the Imbalance Price calculation?
+How does changing the VoLL impact the repricing of STOR actions in the Imbalance Price calculation?

 To show the impact of changing the VoLL, Elexon has analysed the number of times the RSVP is applied to STOR balancing actions.
-The live Imbalance Price calculations were re-run using VoLL values between £1,000/MWh and £17,000/MWh (in £1,000/MWh increments), for STOR balancing actions within the review period 1 April 2021 and 30 April 2022; our findings are shown in the graph below.
-Readers can look at longer time periods using the Settlement Date slider at the bottom of the graph.
+The live Imbalance Price calculations were re-run using VoLL values between £1,000/MWh and £17,000/MWh (in £1,000/MWh increments), for STOR balancing actions within the review period 1 April 2022 and 31 March 2023; our findings are shown in the graph below.

 The number of STOR balancing actions with the RSVP applied gradually increases with an increase in VoLL.
-The Correlation between the number of balancing actions repriced and the price of VoLL had a very strong correlation coefficient of 0.963.
+The correlation between the number of balancing actions repriced and the price of VoLL had a very strong correlation coefficient of 0.979.
 The correlation coefficient between the same two variables since 5 November 2015 (P305: Phase 1) was 0.999.